TomSavas/simpletons-renderer/README.md

 Simplistic software renderer that works directly on Linux framebuffer.
 This is basically just me following
 [this wonderful repo](https://github.com/ssloy/tinyrenderer) as a guide.
+`tgaimage` and (most of) `model` implementations are taken directly from that repo.
+I plan on redoing the model myself sometime later.

 ## Running
 This is written with Linux in mind, so it will not work on Windows and most likely